chameleon-system/chameleon-base/src/CoreBundle/Resources/Theme/readme.md

 ## CoreUI as Requirement in `composer.json`

 CoreUI is defined as a requirement in the `composer.json` file.
+All assets related to CoreUI are included in Chameleon.

-Thus CoreUI will be installed when calling `composer install`.
-Yet `composer` will not install all dependencies of CoreUI.
-To do that you need to build CoreUI using a script defined in CoreUI's `package.json` file.
-You don't have to call that script directly.
+To re-build CoreUI please use a script defined in CoreUI's `package.json` file.
+Please note that you don't have to call that script directly.
 Instead use one of the scripts described below.

 ## Scripts